 There are also a number of rooftop cafés and restaurants, which gives you the opportunity to enjoy the outlandish view of the square from above while having a dish of amazing Arabian food.

-Undoubtedly the most famous landmark of the Marrakech, Koutoubia Mosque is so tall that is visible from every corner of the city.
+Undoubtedly the most famous landmark of the Marrakech, Koutoubia Mosque is so tall that it is visible from every corner of the city.

-The minaret of this mosque, which is also known as the Mosque of the Booksellers, is 77 meters in height and was built in the middle of 12th century by the Berber Almohad Caliph.
+The minaret of this mosque, which is also known as the Mosque of the Booksellers, is 77 meters in height and was built in the middle of the 12th century by the Berber Almohad Caliph.

 Marrakech tales tell that as the tower was so high that it overlooked the city, including the Caliph’s Harem, the Muezzins (people appointed at a mosque to recite the call to prayer) for Koutoubia Mosque had to be blind.

 With fascinating curved windows, historic merlons, decorative arches, and that famous unique minaret, Koutoubia Mosque is a masterpiece of art and architecture.
-It was the main inspiration of numerous building in the region, such as Giralda of Seville and Hassan Tower of Rabat.
+It was the main inspiration of numerous buildings in the region, such as Giralda of Seville and Hassan Tower of Rabat.

 Intended to be the greatest palace of its time, the Bahia Palace is a pleasant integration of Islamic and Moroccan style of architecture and art.